 - Waterproof Tape – Self-adhesive tapes can stop minor leaks but are not long-lasting.

-- Hydraulic Cement – Quick-drying cement that works for small cracks.
+- Hydraulic Cement – Quick-drying cement works for small cracks.
+Often used as a temporary cement leakage solution.

-- Cement-Mortar Mixtures – Ideal for large cracks; reinforced with waterproofing agents.
+- Cement-Mortar Mixtures – Suitable for large cracks, reinforced with waterproofing additives.
+A reliable cement water tank leakage solution.

 - Liquid Waterproofing Membranes – Coat the entire tank interior for a leak-proof layer.